Sunita Sharma (cricket coach)

-Sunita Sharma is reportedly India's first woman cricket coach.
+Sunita Sharma is reportedly India's first woman cricket coach and a former cricketer.
 Having trained dozens of first-class and international cricketers, she received the Dronacharya Award in 2005.

 Early life and playing career

 A sports fan from childhood, Sharma played kho kho at the national level before gradually developing interest in cricket.
 Having lost her father at age four, it was her mother who advised her to take up the relatively more popular sport of cricket so that she could make a career out of it.
 Sharma soon rose up the ranks as a medium pace bowler and was selected in the national team.
 She claims that despite being part of the playing eleven of a Test match against Australia in 1975 she was left out on the morning of the match.

 Coaching career

 Noticing her lack of interest in academics, Sharma's mother enrolled her into a cricket coaching programme in Janki Devi Memorial College in Delhi.
 In 1976, she became the first woman to receive a coaching diploma from the National Institute of Sports in Patiala.
 According to Sharma, people were reluctant to send their children to her as they preferred male coaches but "people found out that I am equally capable as compared to my male colleagues" after one year.
 She credited the media who used to "write about me and appreciate my work.
 All that gave me enough strength to carry on initially."